 set to “Absolute position.”
 If they are not, select those radio buttons.

-Set the horizontal position as 1.25" Relative to Page
+Set the horizontal position as 1.25" to the right

-and the vertical position as 0.25" Relative to Page.
+and the vertical position as 0.25" below Page.
 Click OK twice.

 Figure 4.
 Picture Position tab of Advanced Layout